leeweiming3/tp/docs/UserGuide.md

 ---
 > [!NOTE]
 > If INDEX provided is valid, a confirmation message would be displayed where the user would type **y/n** to confirm the deletion.
 If ***y*** is selected, it will delete the candidate from the list and display the deleted candidate.
 If ***n*** is selected, it will display that the delete operation is cancelled.
+> Applications involving the candidate to delete will also be deleted.
 ---

 *Example* : `delete 3`

 This command removes the candidate at third position in the candidate list displayed.

+### Delete a job: `delete_job`

+Deletes an existing job from the list.

+Format: `delete_job INDEX`

+---
+> [!NOTE]
+> If INDEX provided is valid, a confirmation message would be displayed where the user would type **y/n** to confirm the deletion.
+If ***y*** is selected, it will delete the job from the list and display the deleted job.
+If ***n*** is selected, it will display that the delete operation is cancelled.
+> Applications involving the job to delete will also be deleted.
+---

+### Delete an application: `delete_app`

+Deletes an existing application from the list.

+Format: `delete_app INDEX`

+---
+> [!NOTE]
+> If INDEX provided is valid, a confirmation message would be displayed where the user would type **y/n** to confirm the deletion.
+If ***y*** is selected, it will delete the application from the list and display the deleted application.
+If ***n*** is selected, it will display that the delete operation is cancelled.
+---

 ### Clearing all entries : `clear`